yogh-io/bitcoin-transaction-explorer/README.md

 Constructs a raw block which, if valid, would be accepted by the whole of the network.
 Visualizes what happens when you're mining, increases the nonce/extranonce, updates the timestamp and computes the block hash.
 Allows you to control the whole thing.

+A sneak-preview client-only version of this is available at http://jornc.github.io/bitcoin-transaction-explorer/

+This preview also includes the block and transaction hex viewers with contextual information for each field.

 #### Script viewer (Under construction)

 Visualizes bitcoin script interpretation in a step-by-step basis.